-Recently a number of tests have been performed to determine the efficacy of biocidal materials in providing surface protection against human coronavirus:
+Recently a number of tests have been performed to determine the efficacy of antimicrobial materials in providing surface protection against human coronavirus:

-- One study reported biocidal efficacy against one strain of coronavirus (HuCoV-229E) [34]. - The National Institutes of Health (NIH) and the CDC conducted a study that found that SARS-CoV-2 could live on copper surfaces for only approximately four hours, versus three days on plastics and steels [35].
+- One study reported antimicrobial efficacy against one strain of coronavirus (HuCoV-229E) [34]. - The National Institutes of Health (NIH) and the CDC conducted a study that found that SARS-CoV-2 could live on copper surfaces for only approximately four hours, versus three days on plastics and steels [35].

-While biocidal materials have not been widely applied in transit applications to date, agencies may look to incorporate them into facility and vehicle designs in the future.
+While antimicrobial materials have not been widely applied in transit applications to date, agencies may look to incorporate them into facility and vehicle designs in the future.
 Transit agencies should continue to gather information about the effectiveness of these materials against infectious viruses and to determine whether they are suitable for transit applications.
-There are a few transit agencies that plan to test biocidal material retrofits on their vehicles in 2020.
+A few transit agencies, such as TransLink in Vancouver, began testing antimicrobial material retrofits on their vehicles in 2020.